maizzle/maizzle.com/content/docs/introduction.md

 ---
 title: "Introduction"
-description: "Getting started with the Maizzle Email Framework"
+description: "Getting started with the Maizzle Email Framework."
 ---

 # What is Maizzle?